hygull/type-script/README.md

 Supports Inheritance & Interface

 ###### Components
 1. Language
 2. TypeScript Compiler
 3. Language Service

 ###### Declaration File

-When a TypeScript script gets compiled, there is an option to generate a declaration file (with the extension .d.ts) that functions as an interface to the components in the compiled JavaScript.
+When a TypeScript script gets compiled, there is an option to generate a declaration file (with the extension d.ts) that functions as an interface to the components in the compiled JavaScript.

 ```
 admins-MacBook-Pro-3:src admin$ tsc -d hello.ts

 admins-MacBook-Pro-3:src admin$ ls
 hello.d.ts  hello.js    hello.ts

 admins-MacBook-Pro-3:src admin$ cat hello.d.ts
 declare function hello(): void;